 app: app-with-pdb

-You can use the following types of probes to monitor and manage the status and availability of containers: liveness probes, readiness probes, and startup probes.
-To do this, add probes and restart policies to the configurations of pods.
-Example:
+In an ACK cluster, you can configure different types of probes to monitor and manage container status and availability.
+These include liveness probes, readiness probes, and startup probes.
+You can configure these probes by adding them and restart policies to the pod configuration.
+The following is an example.

 apiVersion: v1